 Day 4: Barranco Camp – Barafu Camp

-This morning you begin your hike to Barafu Camp via Karanga Camp, which is on the same altitude as Barranco Camp.
+This morning you begin your hike to Barafu Camp via Karanga Camp, which is at the same altitude as Barranco Camp.

-Uhuru stands at 19,340 feet and is the highest point on the continent of Africa.
+Uhuru stands at 5,895m/19,340 feet and is the highest point on the continent of Africa.
 The track around the edge of the crater is rocky and icy.
 Concentrate on your feet, and follow your guide very closely for this portion of the journey.
-6 Days Kilimanjaro climb Machame route
+6 Days Kilimanjaro climb Machame route.

 Safari to Serengeti:

-After breakfast start drive at 8; 30am to Serengeti via Ngorongoro Conservation Area, enjoy evening game en route while on the way to Lobo for overnight.
-Dinner & Overnight at Lobo wild life lodge.
-Meal Plan FB.
+After breakfast start drive at 6; 30 am to Serengeti via Ngorongoro Conservation Area, enjoy an evening game en route while on the way to Seronera (the middle of the park) for overnight.
+Dinner & Overnight at Nguchiro Public Campsite.
+Meal Plan Full Board.

-After early morning (6am) breakfast start drive for half day in Serengeti, This Park covers an area of 14,763sqkm enjoy game drive at this endless plain as per Masai Language.
-Also wildlife like lion, cheetah, Thompson, grant gazelle, zebra, and elephant are seen in this beautiful plain park.
+After an early morning (6 am) breakfast start drive for half day in Serengeti, This Park covers an area of 14,763sqkm enjoy game drive at this endless plain as per Masai Language.
+Also wildlife like lion, cheetah, Thompson, Grant’s gazelle, zebra, and elephant are seen in this beautiful plain park.
 Here you will be able to trace migration along Mara River while crossing to or from Masai.
 Drive to Seronera at late noon for overnight.
 At Seronera wildlife lodge.
-Meal plan Fb.
+Meal plan; Full Board.